MIC-DKFZ/nnUNet/readme.md

 hyperparameters in the pipeline.
 As a result, pipelines that were developed on one (type of) dataset are inherently incomaptible with other datasets in the domain.

-**nnU-Net is the first segmentation method that is designed to deal with the dataset diversity found in the somain.
+**nnU-Net is the first segmentation method that is designed to deal with the dataset diversity found in the domain.
 It condenses and automates the keys decisions for designing a successful segmentation pipeline for any given dataset.**

 nnU-Net makes the following contributions to the field: